askpt/openfeature-dotnet-workshop/Workshop.md

 4. Add Your Own Data

    - Add a new winner record to the JSON file
-   - Add a new winner record to the database (you can use the SQLite web frontend)
    - Toggle between sources to see different datasets

 ### Expected Outcome